 Can Babies Travel Without a Passport?

 The most asked question is, Does your baby have a passport?
-If you are planning on travelling with your baby, then the answer is probably yes.
-However, there are some instances where that may not be necessary; what you need to know about internationally travelling without a passport for infants and children under 12 months old.
+If you plan on traveling with your baby, the answer is probably yes.
+However, there are some instances where that may not be necessary; what you need to know about internationally is traveling without a passport for infants and children under 12 months old.

 How do I get my baby a U.S.A. passport?